 Slow train from Yangon

-It is possible to take the train from Yangon, however the journey is very slow and it is necessary to change trains in Thazi.
+It is possible to take the train from Yangon (also knows as Rangoon), however the journey is very slow and it is necessary to change trains in Thazi.

 An ordinary seat costs 1,500 kyat (1 USD) whilst upper-class tickets are 3,000 kyat (2 USD).